Study Permit Requirements

 - Application forms can be submitted during registration period at UNAM Main campus.
 The due date for applying for study permit is the 28th February 2017.
 There will be no late application.
 Ensure that you submit your application forms on time.

 - Immigration Officials will be at UNAM’s Main Campus during the registration period to process the application forms.

-- Study Permits will be issued based on the minimum duration of study.
+- Study Permits will be issued based on one year duration of study.

 - No change of conditions will be allowed once the Study Permit is approved for a specific field.

 - Students who finished with their degree courses should not take up short language courses.

 - Only full time students will receive study permits.
 No study permits for distance education students.